-ANNUAL ASSESSMENT OF CHRONIC CONDITIONS

-HHP's focus is to provide programs that engage and recognize physicians and providers who deliver high-quality care and improve patient health outcomes.
+Measure Objective HHP's focus is to provide programs that engage and recognize physicians and providers who deliver high-quality care and improve patient health outcomes.
 To be successful, HHP physicians and providers need to collaborate as a system to describe the complexity of illnesses that impact our patient population through the use of appropriate ICD-10 codes.
 These complexities serve as the basis for risk adjustment and the rationale behind addressing Hierarchical Condition Categories on an annual basis.
 Consistent use of the EMR Problem List to communicate patient diagnoses and relevant ICD-10 codes will drive systemwide collaboration.
-Problem List utilization will also reduce administrative burden and more reliably convey the resources needed to support high-quality patient care.

-Attend education sessions on how the complexity of chronic diseases can be consistently communicated in daily practice and what specialists can do support annual systemwide efforts to accurately capture and communicate patient care needs.

-Attend both educational sessions and complete associated test questions by deadline.
+Problem List utilization will also reduce administrative burden and more reliably convey the resources needed to support high- quality patient care.
+Description Attend education sessions on how the complexity of chronic diseases can be consistently communicated in daily practice and what specialists can do support annual systemwide efforts to accurately capture and communicate patient care needs.
+Exclusion N/A Measurement Period January 1, 2025 - December 31, 2025 Performance Target Attend both educational sessions and complete associated test questions by deadline.
 Partial credit will be given for completing 1 of the 2 educational sessions and test questions.

-Minimum Case Threshold

-All HHP Specialists

-To obtain full credit for the measure, physicians and providers who are credentialed in the HHP network prior to May 31, 2025, must complete:

-- 1st educational session and associated test questions completed by June 30, 2025 AND - 2nd educational session and associated test questions completed by December 31, 2025
+Minimum Case Threshold N/A Eligible Members All HHP Specialists How to Meet the Measure To obtain full credit for the measure, physicians and providers who are credentialed in the HHP network prior to May 31, 2025, must complete: 1st educational session and associated test questions completed by June 30, 2025 AND 2nd educational session and associated test questions completed by December 31, 2025 Diversities a /Devisite serve and another all in the LUUD actional after May 21, 2025, and attain